Creative-Link-for-Digital-Health/SynthConvo/README.md

 *Persona Generation:* The vignette uses two distinct Persona Cards (A and B), which define specific LLM and Prompt.
 The choice of different models allows us additional flexibility.
 For example, using abliterated or specially fine-tuned local models to get closer to the persona parameters that we want or testing specific completion API.

+*Modifier Engine:* To ensure dynamic and varied interactions, the system uses a Modifier Engine that injects specific behavioral traits into the personas.
+[Read more about the Modifier Engine](MODIFIER_ENGINE.md).

 Both persona cards feed into the gen_conversations script, which orchestrates the actual dialogue generation between the two synthetic personas based on their defined characteristics and the original vignette context.
+The script also uses the modifier engine to inject modifiers into the personas based on the `modifier_config` in the conversation card.

 The script produces a Conversation File (JSON) containing the generated dialogue exchanges.